-Especially for Nurses
+7.2.5 Especially for Nurses

-Suicide prevention programs need to address both institutional and individual factors associated with nurse suicide.
+Suicide prevention programs should address both institutional and individual factors associated with nurse suicide.
 Transitions into retirement and job loss are vulnerable times warranting psychological support (James et al., 2023).

 After a suicide, nurse colleagues must continue to deliver patient care as they grieve.
 A standard operating procedure for how to handle the suicide of a nurse colleague does not exist, compared with what is available for physicians (Davidson, Mendis et al., 2018a).